There are a number of reasons why a limited partnership might be terminated.

 The limited partnership is deregistered at the completion of the liquidation.

-Any liquidator appointed following a terminating event must file with us a notice of their appointment and prepare and send us regular reports on the conduct of the liquidation.
+Any liquidator appointed following a terminating event must file a notice of their appointment with us before the end of the next working day following their appointment.

 All documents are uploaded via the 'Lodge External Administration Documents' service.